Jipok/dpi-bypass-proxy/README.md

 - Allows direct connections for non-blocked domains
 - Configurable proxy list and block list
 - Works on Linux PCs and **routers**
-- Uses iptables for transparent proxying
+- Uses nftables/iptables for transparent proxying

 ## Usage